This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch sugar cookies recipe, check out our Leftover Ingredients Recipe Finder.

-- Egg: One large egg is all you need to give the cookies structure and help bind the ingredients.
+- Egg: One large egg provides structure and binds the ingredients together.

-- Vanilla Extract and Salt: These ingredients enhance the overall flavor, making the cookies taste balanced and delicious.
+- Vanilla Extract and Salt: These two ingredients enhance and balance the overall flavor of the cookies.

 Recipe Variations